By Meg LundstromLearn to manage the distractions that sap your concentration — so you can

 Does Rapid Weight Loss Work?

-The FDA does not regulate claims made by over-the-counter weight loss products.
-Marketers can make their claims freely.
+The FDA also does not regulate claims made by over-the-counter weight loss products.
+Unlike drug manufacturers, the makers of supplements don’t have to show their products are safe or effective before selling them on the market.
 This means that dietary supplements do not need approval from FDA before they are marketed.

 Aside from the very low-calorie diet and weight loss surgery, no other product, pill, or diet has been proven to work for fast weight loss.
 The prescription drug orlistat can help, but it works slowly and only with diet and exercise.
 Orlistat is marketed as Xenical and Alli.
 Labeling for orlistat notes that it can cause severe liver damage.